mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ just so that we are all on the same page, when I say "deep linking" i mean the ability to instantly open the application in a particular state. deep linking is most often associated with _URL_ deep linking where you map certain known URLs to parts of your application, but the idea is far more general than that.

-^ deep linking can also be important for handling push notifications, where if a specific notification is opened you may want to put your app in a very specific state, such as being drilled down to a screen with a popover open.
+^ deep linking can also be important for handling push notifications, where if the user opens a notification you may want to put your app in a very specific state, such as being drilled down to a screen with a popover open.

 ^ it can also be useful for state restoration where you record the state of the application when it is closed so that next time you open it up you can restore the UI to how it was last time.